fachririyanto/lurik/README.md

 -----

 ### What is Lurik?
 **Lurik** is a configurational framework using JavaScript for building a modular static web templates.
-Lurik helped me build a modular web templates based on components and modules.
-Lurik is reusable and make it posible to load a script what page need, that make your site faster.
-Currently, Lurik is used at BINUS University for building a CSS Framework called BINUS-UI.
+Lurik helped you build a modular web templates based on a components and a modules.
+Lurik is reusable and make it posible to load just a scripts or styles what a page need, thats make your site more faster.

+Fyi, currently Lurik is used at BINUS University for building a CSS Framework called BINUS-UI.

 ### Lurik Elements